-The classic data structure for efficient storage and retrieval is the hash table (Manber 1989, pp.78-79).
+The classic data structure for efficient storage and retrieval is the hash table.
+A discussion of hashing can be found in (Manber 1989, pp.78-79).
+A brief description is provided here.

 The interface to a hash table provides two methods.
-The first is put, which takes two parameters - the key and an element.
+The first is put, which takes two parameters -a key and an element.
 The put method stores the element with the associated key.
-The second method is the get.
-It takes one parameter, the key, and returns two values - a flag indicating if an element was found and the element.
+The second method is get.
+It takes one parameter, the key, and returns two values -a flag indicating if an element was found and the element.